 Now to get down to business.
 To make sense of the acoustics of almost any musical instrument, whether a violin, a trumpet or a Caribbean steel drum, we need to understand the key concepts of resonant frequencies and vibration modes.
 I will give an informal but approximately correct account of the underlying theory in this chapter, together with a similar introduction to the related concept of frequency analysis.
 Although some of the descriptions may seem a little abstract (especially if you read the details in the additional links), everything will be illustrated by reference to our first actual musical instrument, a toy drum.

 The first step in looking at how musical instruments work is to divide them into two groups.
 The crucial division, from the perspective of a physicist, is not at all obvious.
 It does not follow the traditional strings/wind/percussion groupings: the guitar lives with the xylophone, while the violin lives with the clarinet.
 The distinction is between instruments that can produce sustained sound, and those that can’t.
 If your bow is long enough, a violin note can go on as long as you like.
 Given enough breath, the same is true of a note on a flute.
 On the other hand, a guitar, a piano or a drum is set into vibration by hitting or plucking, but then left alone for the sound to die away in its own good time.
 Playing a violin pizzicato shifts it across the divide, as would bowing a guitar.

-This distinction relates to a technical concept which is unavoidable in this discussion, so technophobic readers must grit their teeth for a couple of pages.
+This distinction relates to a technical concept which is unavoidable in this discussion, so technophobic readers must grit their teeth for a bit.
 The instruments which die away have (usually) a property called linearity, whereas the sustained instruments must be non-linear.
 So the wind instruments, including the organ and the human voice, are non-linear, along with the bowed-string instruments like the violin and oddities like the musical saw, the hurdy-gurdy and the wet finger round the rim of a wine glass.
 Percussion instruments might be linear, along with the guitar, the piano and the humble tuning fork.